Pratikchandorkar/SELFMASTER/README.md

-# Self-improvement - AI-Powered Behavioral Intelligence Platform
+# Self-improvement - AI-Powered Behavioural Intelligence Platform

-Self-improvement is an intelligent behavioral operating system designed to help users defeat procrastination, build unbreakable discipline, and transform into their best selves.
+Self-improvement is an intelligent behavioural operating system designed to help users defeat procrastination, build unbreakable discipline, and transform into their best selves.
 Powered by neuroscience-backed principles and AI integration, the platform tracks habits, goals, focus sessions, emotional patterns, and daily accountability while offering an interactive AI life coach and decision analyst.

 ---

 ## 1. Project Overview
 Most productivity tools only track *what* you do. **Self-improvement** is designed to understand *why* you do it, predict *where* you might fail, and guide you on *how* to change.
-It translates daily behaviors into 7 distinct behavioral scores (Discipline, Focus, Self-Control, Consistency, Emotional Balance, Productivity, and Mental Resilience) to present a comprehensive, 360-degree view of your personal development.
+It translates daily behaviors into 7 distinct behavioural scores (Discipline, Focus, Self-Control, Consistency, Emotional Balance, Productivity, and Mental Resilience) to present a comprehensive, 360-degree view of your personal development.

 ---